-Rather than discuss the chemistry of testosterone and the research done on rooster testicles, let’s talk about what happens when men and women don’t have enough testosterone.
+The role of testosterone in the body and its potential uses has been studied for centuries.
+Rather than discuss the chemistry of the powerful hormone and the research done on rooster testicles, let’s talk about what happens when men and women don’t have enough testosterone.

 Though some people are worried abut the dangers of testosterone, researchers have seen a great risk when testosterone levels are deficient.
 I listened to a renowned heart surgeon speak on how he is so concerned about the health of the heart and blood vessels with low testosterone levels that he doesn’t want to discharge anyone after a surgery without it.